Feeling overwhelmed about planning a Disney World trip on a budget? With these tips, you can have the trip of your dreams for a fraction of the cost!

 4. Figure Out When to Take Your Disney World Trip

 When can you take your Disney World trip?
-There are two things to things to think about when planning your Disney World trip date:
+There are three things to things to think about when planning your Disney World trip date:

 - When can you take time off of work?